pylondata/pyloncoin/doc/CVN-operators-guide.md

 For online discussion and support please join the Pyloncoin CVN Operators telegram group here: https://telegram.me/joinchat/Bumu8gbZmAhnXoxCBr3WHg

 ## 1 About CVNs
 The aim of a CVN is to secure the network by validating all the transactions that had been sent to the network and put them into a transaction block chain.
 Blocks are created every 3 minutes (180 sec.).
 Transactions are confirmed after they have been added to a block.
-A CVN is a standard Pyloncoin core client configured to use a signature token (Fasito) for continuously signing certain pieces of data of the Pyloncoin network.
+A CVN is a standard Pyloncoin core client configured to use a signature token (Pylonkey) for continuously signing certain pieces of data of the Pyloncoin network.
 Every node will be assigned a unique id called the CVN ID in the form of 0x12345678.

 ## 2 Technical information for running a CVN